How the royals have fared during their school days

 She started afresh at Marlborough College, a £42,930-a-year co-educational boarding school in Wiltshire, where she went on to blossom, captaining the hockey team and doing well in her exams.

-The duke and duchess previously attended a child mental health conference to learn about issues surrounding the transition years between primary and secondary education.
+Kate and William previously attended a child mental health conference to learn about issues surrounding the transition years between primary and secondary education.

 William’s first experience of school was Mrs Mynor’s Nursery School in west London which he joined aged three.